MSKCC-Epi-Bio/gnomeR/README.md

 <!-- badges: end -->

 <font size="5">:bangbang: :warning: **NOTE: This package is currently
-under active development with a new stable release expected April 30th, 2022.
+under active development with a new stable release expected May 30th, 2022.
 For code written before 2022-03-23, please use the previous stable version (v1.1.0)**:warning::bangbang: </font>